Police pursuit, witness tells of hearing gunshots at Te Teko, Bay of Plenty

+"I saw four cop cars within the space of a minute drive past, and they were going fast, driving into town," he said.

+One of his staff was in town and was unable to go back to work as people were being stopped, he said.

-A customer in the Te Teko Superette, who did not want to be named, said he heard "four gun shots at least" as police chased a grey vehicle.
+Another witness, a customer at the Te Teko Superette, 11km from Kawerau, said he heard "four gun shots at least" as police chased a vehicle.

 "It was scary for some, but others went out to look see what was happening even though there were gunshots."